yeswework/fabrica-dev-kit/README.md

 ### Deployment
 1. If you already filled in the FTP details in `setup.yml` skip straight to step 3.
-1. If you didn't, once you have a staging or production server set up, edit the `Movefile` with your FTP (or SSH details).
+1. If you didn't, once you have a staging or production server set up, edit the `Movefile.erb` with your FTP (or SSH details).
 1. To deploy your theme type `wordmove push --themes`.
 Wordmove will push your files to the server, working out which files are new each time.
 1. If you are using ACF, ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronise the fields to the database on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have pushed changes.